yan530/simplecalc/README.md

     git clone https://bitbucket.org/TedNeward/uw-ios-simplecalc simplecalc

 This will create a local copy of the project.
-However, in order to *store* your changes to your own GitHub account, you need to create a new repository on GitHub (call it simplecalc again), and then change the project's settings to point to that new repository as the remote origin.
+However, in order to *store* your changes to your own GitHub account, you need to create a new repository on GitHub (call it `simplecalc`), and then change the project's settings to point to that new repository as the remote origin.

     git remote set-url origin https://github.com/[your-ID]/simplecalc.git